techtile-by-dramco/experiments/00_calibration/readme.md

 ### PLL Phase when clocked from the same Octoclock

+The phase difference is measured on our Scope.
+Procedure is explained [here](###Scope-Phase-measurement-procedure).
+The stored data is plotted via [this script](data/plot-hist-scope.py).

 | Parameter | Value |
 |-|-|
 |Start time | 22/02/2024 14:16|